johnpapa/ngrx-data-lab/quickstart.md

 ### Step 5 - Remove unused service

-You may be wondering what happened to `reactive-data.service.ts`.
+You may be wondering what happened to the `ReactiveDataService` in `reactive-data.service.ts`.
 It is no longer needed since our app is using ngrx-data!
 So we can remove this file from our app and remove the reference to it in `core/index.ts`.

 ### Step 6 - Run it